paul-wolf/djaq/README.md

     b.price > 50 AND publisher.name ILIKE 'A%'

 The expressions are fully parsed so they are not subject to SQL injection.
 Trying to do so will cause an exception.

 You might notice in the above examples, Publisher does not use an alias.
 If you wanted an alias for Publisher, you could use a more complicated syntax:

 ```
 (b.name, b.price) Book b
 -> (p.name) Publisher.name p
 ```

 Notice, we use the `->` symbol to add another aliased relationship.
 This is one of three options: `->`, `<-`, `<>` that indicate you want to explicitly join via an SQL LEFT, RIGHT or INNER join respectively.
 But you don't need to do this.
 LEFT joins will always be implicit.
 We did not even need to refer to the Publisher model directly.
 Would could have done this:

 ```
 (b.name, b.price, b.publisher.name as publisher)
 Book{p.price > 50} b
 ```

-In fact, our example model also has an owner model called "Consortium" that is the owner of the publisher:
+Our example model also has an owner model called "Consortium" that is the owner of the publisher:

 ```python
 In [16]: print(list(DQ("(b.name, b.price, b.publisher.name, b.publisher.owner.name) Book b").limit(1).dicts()))